Objectives & Strategy

 Political, social and economic developments in foreign countries can reduce investment returns.
 This includes the establishment of foreign exchange controls or other government-imposed investment restrictions.

-The performance of the International Blended Equity Fund for varying lengths of time is reported below.
+The performance of the International Equity Index Fund for varying lengths of time is reported below.
 The longer the time period, the more likely it encompasses varying economic and market conditions.

 While it is valuable to view investment performance over long-term time horizons, looking at shorter time periods can give one insight as to how returns may fluctuate over shorter time periods.
 The table below displays calendar year returns.